jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 A: If you change the subject then I've got to go around and get to you.
 Joe, do you have a question?

-Q: Can we still trust the bison from Rawsome that they're not vaccinated?
+Q: Can we still trust the bison from Rawesome that they're not vaccinated?

 A: They definitely, Mary Gracie, who owns Northstar Bison, who we get the buffalo from, assures us that we never get a vaccinated female or a dewormed.